pwilmart/PXD030990_huamn-tear_re-analysis/README.md

   - basic parsimony logic groups identical peptide sets
   - basic parsimony logic removes peptide sets that are subsets
   - extended parsimony logic groups proteins with insufficient ID evidence
-  - protein ID uses the two peptide rule
+  - protein ID uses the two-peptide rule
     - two distinct, full or semi tryptic, unmodified peptides per protein per samples

 This is a basic, best practices pipeline.
-FASTA files are chosen carefully for completeness with minimal peptide redundancy, search setting are kept simple, wide tolerance searches are used so that accurate mass has classifier power (i.e., distinguishes correct from incorrect matches), proteins are grouped so that shared peptides do not adversely affect quantitation, and the two peptide rule controls random protein false discoveries.
+FASTA files are chosen carefully for completeness with minimal peptide redundancy, search setting are kept simple, wide tolerance searches are used so that accurate mass has classifier power (i.e., distinguishes correct from incorrect matches), proteins are grouped so that shared peptides do not adversely affect quantitation, and the two-peptide rule controls random protein false discoveries.
 There are some blog posts that describe my pipeline in more detail: [what makes it different](https://pwilmart.github.io/blog/2021/06/06/PAW-pipeline-backstory) and some concepts for [bottom-up quantitative proteomics](https://pwilmart.github.io/blog/2019/09/21/shotgun-quantification).

 Two Excel files are present in the repository.
 One has dataset summary statistics.
 The other is protein summary table from the PAW pipeline.